RobOwenKing/personal_site/README.md

 To run a local version of the site (for testing or development):

 1. Clone this repo: `gh repo clone RobOwenKing/personal_site`
-2. Run `bundle install` to install all dependencies
+2. Run `bundle install` and `yarn install` to install all dependencies
 3. Setup the database with `rake db:create` and `rake db:migrate`